SageCao1125/EOLO/README.md

 **[Update 26.06.30]** If you use the current cleaned code, please use `EOLO_50_60.61_corrected_26.06.30.pth` [this link](https://drive.google.com/file/d/1WMncJ0AGa6R1swRzPI0kW3gh7DYwDoFO/view?usp=drive_link) for inference.
 This file has the same learned weights as the original released `EOLO_50_60.61.pth`, but its state dict keys have been updated to match the current module names.
 See [Checkpoint note for inference](#checkpoint-note-for-inference).

+We also re-ran the full under-exposure VOC reproduction from scratch and confirmed that the code, data generation pipeline, and training settings are working as expected.
+The reproduced result is very close to the reported checkpoint result.
+Please see [Reproduction Check, June 2026](#reproduction-check-june-2026) for the command, environment, log, and numbers.

 Codes for training EOLO:

 ```shell